Bhutan: Religion

 It is estimated that between two-thirds and three-quarters of the Bhutanese population follow Vajrayana Buddhism, which is also the state religion.

-About one-quarter to one-third are followers of Hinduism.
-Other religions account for less than 1% of the population.
+Hinduism accounts for 22.6% of the population.
 The current legal framework in principle guarantees freedom of religion; proselytism, however, is forbidden by a royal government decision and by judicial interpretation of the Constitution.

-Buddhism was introduced to Bhutan in the 7th century AD.
-Tibetan king Songtsän Gampo (reigned 627–649), a convert to Buddhism, ordered the construction of two Buddhist temples, at Bumthang in central Bhutan and at Kyichu Lhakhang (near Paro) in the Paro Valley.
+Buddhism was introduced to Bhutan in 746 AD, when Guru Padmasambhava visited Bumthang District.
+Tibetan king Songtsän Gampo (reigned 627–649), a convert to Buddhism, ordered the construction of two Buddhist temples, Jambay Lhakhang at Bumthang in central Bhutan and Kyichu Lhakhang (near Paro) in the Paro Valley.

 Languages

 The national language is Dzongkha (Bhutanese), one of 53 languages in the Tibetan language family.
 The script, locally called Chhokey (literally, "Dharma language"), is identical to classical Tibetan.
 In Bhutan's education system, English is the medium of instruction, while Dzongkha is taught as the national language.
 Ethnologue lists 24 languages currently spoken in Bhutan, all of them in the Tibeto-Burman family, except Nepali, an Indo-Aryan language.

 Until the 1980s, the government sponsored the teaching of Nepali in schools in southern Bhutan.
 With the adoption of the Driglam Namzhag (Bhutanese code of etiquette) and its expansion into the idea of strengthening the role of Dzongkha, Nepali was dropped from the curriculum.
-The languages of Bhutan are still not well characterized, and several have yet to be recorded in an in-depth academic grammar.
+The languages of Bhutan are still not well characterised, and several have yet to be recorded in an in-depth academic grammar.
 Before the 1980s, the Lhotshampa (Nepali-speaking community), mainly based in southern Bhutan, constituted approximately 30% of the population.
-However, after a purge of Lhotshaampas from 1990 to 1992 this number might not accurately reflect the current population.
+However, after a purge of Lhotshampas from 1990 to 1992 this number might not accurately reflect the current population.

 Dzongkha is partially intelligible with Sikkimese and spoken natively by 25% of the population.
 Tshangla, the language of the Sharchop and the principal pre-Tibetan language of Bhutan, is spoken by a greater number of people.
 It is not easily classified and may constitute an independent branch of Tibeto-Burman.
 Nepali speakers constituted some 40% of the population as of 2006.
 The larger minority languages are Dzala (11%), Limbu (10%), Kheng (8%), and Rai (8%).
 There are no reliable sources for the ethnic or linguistic composition of Bhutan, so these numbers do not add up to 100%.